-Our webinars continue to see a steady growth in attendance and engagement by members.
-Each webinar series: "Let's Talk!", "Conversations With the TIO" and the Member Forums, deliver a wide range of information and ways to connect with us and our expert people.
+The webinars we host continue to see steady growth in attendance and member engagement.
+Each webinar series: "Let's Talk!", "Conversations With the TIO" and the Member Forums deliver a wide range of information and ways to connect with us and our expert people.
 We leverage member engagement and feedback to improve member experiences.
-All webinar sessions are recorded and available in the member portal for members to watch when it suits them.
+All webinar sessions are recorded and accessible from the member portal for members to watch at a time that suits their schedule.